Stand up for facts and support PolitiFact.

 - A study found the safety ratio for marijuana (the number of doses to cause death) is much greater than compared to alcohol.
 Put another way, marijuana is 100 times less toxic than alcohol.

-We also checked a claim from and Orlando attorney and one of the most vocal supporters of medicinal marijuana, John Morgan.
+We also checked a claim from and Orlando attorney and one of the state's most vocal supporters of medicinal marijuana, John Morgan.
 He said that "nobody's addicted" to marijuana.

 But even he admitted that is wrong.